PoemaIX/KSKB-IX/docs/PoP-List-en.md

 ### Sponsored
 * Managed by KSKB
-* Sponsored PoP of Poema IX by sponsoring to KSKB
+* Sponsored PoP of Poema IX
 * PoP hardware is owned by sponsors.